Red Bar

 It is possible to quote a phase jitter specification in two formats:

-• Time jitter: This format is often used for clocks were the phase jitter in terms of a time difference is required.
+• Time jitter: This format for phase jitter specification is often used for clocks were the jitter in terms of a time difference is important.
 It is may be specified in a number of ways according to what is of interest to the designer - it can be RMS, peak or peak to peak time difference, often measured in picoseconds.
-This is used where the time element of the phase jitter is important.